 To be honest, finding and identifying the butterfly pattern is certainly not an easy task.
 It requires trading experience and knowledge of other techniques and technical indicators, particularly the Fibonacci retracement levels.

-In terms of the structure, the butterfly harmonic has four price movements or price swings – XA, AB, BC, and CD, and five points – X, A, B, C, and D.
+In terms of the structure, the butterfly harmonic has four price movements or price swings – XA, AB, BC, and CD.
+It also has five points – X, A, B, C, and D.

 These levels help traders identify when a trend reversal is likely to occur.
 The CD leg and point D serve as a confirmation parameter if indeed the price begins a new trend phase.